pustotnik/zenmake/docs/config-actions.rst

 Any configuration action has parameter ``mandatory`` which is True by default.
 It also has effect for any action inside ``actions`` for parallel actions and for the whole bundle of parallel actions as well.

+All results (defines and some other values) of configuration actions in one build task can be exported to all build tasks which depend on the current task.
+Use :ref:`export-config-actions<buildconf-taskparams-export-config-actions>`
+for this ability.
+It allows you to avoid writing the same config actions in tasks and reduce configuration actions time run.

 Example in python format: